Yossef-Hesham/Basic_Gym_website/README.md

 # 🏋️‍♀️ Basic Gym Website

 A simple, responsive gym website built with HTML, CSS, and JavaScript.
-Created during my 2nd year at the Faculty of Computers and Information as a practice project to improve my front-end development skills.
+Created during my 2nd year with my team at the Faculty of Computers and Information as a practice project to improve my front-end development skills.

 ---